 Leadership Overview

-Lee Health has 9 executives leading key functions including strategy, information technology, finance, medical operations, legal affairs, and administration.
+Lee Health has 9 executives leading key functions including strategy, information technology, clinical operations, financial management, and legal affairs.

 Leadership Roles at Lee Health